MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/helpfiles.md

 ![Creation of module help](/images/tutorials/basicmechanics/GUI_06.png "Creation of module help")

-When doing so, {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch26.html" "MeVisLab MATE">}} opens.
+{{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch26.html" "MeVisLab MATE">}} opens.
 An .mhelp file (*Filter.mhelp*) is created automatically and is stored in the folder your macro module `Filter` is stored in.
 You can find the folder structure in MATE on the left side.
 Editing the text field, you can edit the help file.

 [//]: <> (MVL-653)